theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Edit Internship Entry From Main Window**

 **MSS:**
-1. User inputs command in the CLI, specifying the index of the internship to be edited and the parameters.
+1. User inputs internship to be edited and modification details.
-2. System displays success message, along with edited internship's details in the message box.
+2. System displays success message and details of edited internship in the message box.
-3. Updated Internship details are now visible in the main window.
+3. Updated internship details are visible in the main window.

 Use case ends.